 Well, now you can.

-We’re excited to unveil Connect for JIRA Service Desk, our shiny new API that connects your JIRA Service Desk with other software solutions.
-Whether you’re a JIRA Service Desk admin or developer, there is so much you can build.
-Craft integrations that create tickets from a phone call or a text,
+We’re excited to unveil Connect for Jira Service Desk, our shiny new API that connects your Jira Service Desk with other software solutions.
+Whether you’re a Jira Service Desk admin or developer, there is so much you can build.
+Craft integrations that create tickets from a phone call or a text, or create add-ons that pull in essential customer information to your Jira Service Desk dashboard – and that’s just the beginning.

 Not sure what you want to build?
 No sweat.
 Here are some ways to build integrations that customers and IT teams would love.